Citrix DaaS

 • If you use MCS to provision VMs, you provide an image (or snapshot) to create identical VMs in the catalog.
 Before you create the catalog, you must set up a hosting connection for the first time to the hypervisor or cloud service of choice and then you must create and configure the master image on the same.
 Configuring the master image requires tasks such as domain joining when necessary, installing required drivers, applications to be published, and deploying the Virtual Delivery Agent (VDA) on the image.

-• After you create the master image, you then create the machine catalog in the Manage > Full Configuration interface.
+• After you create the master image, you then create the machine catalog in Studio.
 You select that image (or a snapshot of an image), specify the number of VMs to create in the catalog, and configure additional information.

 • If your machines are already available, you must still create one or more machine catalogs to import these VMs into the catalog.